Slip and Fall Accidents in Illinois Grocery Stores: Who Is Liable?

 Comparative Fault in Illinois

 Illinois follows a modified comparative negligence rule under 735 ILCS 5/2-1116.
-The store may argue that you share some fault for the fall—perhaps you were looking at your phone, wearing inappropriate footwear, or ignored a warning sign.
-Under Illinois law, you can still recover damages as long as you were less than 50 percent at fault, but your recovery will be reduced by your percentage of fault.
+The store may argue that you share some fault for the fall, perhaps you were looking at your phone, wearing inappropriate footwear, or ignored a warning sign.
+Under Illinois law, you can still recover damages as long as you were not more than 50 percent at fault, but your recovery will be reduced by your percentage of fault.

 Compensation for Grocery Store Slip and Fall Injuries

-If you can prove the store was negligent, you may be entitled to compensation for medical expenses, lost wages, pain and suffering, and any long-term effects of your injuries.
-The personal injury attorneys at Parker & Parker handle premises liability claims throughout Central Illinois.
+If you can prove the store was negligent, you may be entitled to compensation for medical expenses, lost wages, pain and suffering, and any long-term effects of your injuries. personal injury lawyer Rob Parker handles premises liability claims throughout Central Illinois.
 Contact us for a free case review.

 Injured?
 Get a Free Case Review.

-The personal injury attorneys at Parker & Parker have been fighting for accident victims in Peoria and across Central Illinois for over 25 years.
-Call (309) 674-0044 or contact us online for a free, no-obligation consultation.
+Parker & Parker reviews personal injury claims for people in Peoria and across Central Illinois.
+Call 309-673-0069 or contact us online for a free consultation.

 Frequently Asked Questions